nickloman/nickloman.github.com/_posts/2014-03-18-fixing-megan5-installer-on-mac-os-x-mavericks.md

 ---
 {% include JB/setup %}

-I couldn't install MEGAN5 on my Mac running OS X Mavericks.
+I couldn't install MEGAN5 on my Mac running OS X Mavericks, as it was complaning that the installer was damaged.

-The solution was to remove the apple quarantine attribute.
+The solution was to remove the `com.apple.quarantine` attribute.

 Mount the .dmg file and then copy it to your local hard drive: